teckbootcamps/linux-foundation-coupon/README.md

 -  KCSA + CKS Exam Bundle ($229 Savings) [teckbootcamps/kcsa-cks](https://teckbootcamps.com/go/kube-promo-kcsa-cks/)
 -  KCNA + KCSA Exam Bundle ($203 Savings) [teckbootcamps/kcna-kcsa](https://teckbootcamps.com/go/kube-promo-kcna-kcsa/)

+> [!NOTE]
->  Coupon: use code **TECK30** at checkout .Hurry Up: Offer Ends Soon.
+>  USE Coupo code **TECK30** at checkout to GET all for **$276** before January 2025.

+> [!NOTE]
-> 💥 Announcement: The **CKA Exam** Syllabus will be updated on January 15th, 2025.
+> 💥 The **CKA Exam** Syllabus will be updated on January 15th, 2025.
 Read our CKA exam update [blog](https://teckbootcamps.com/cka-exam-update-new-features-and-removed-content-explained/) to learn more.

-> 💥 Announcement: Changes in The **CKS Exam** Syllabus went into effect October 15th, 2024.
+> 💥 Changes in The **CKS Exam** Syllabus went into effect October 15th, 2024.
 Check out our CKS exam update [blog](https://teckbootcamps.com/cks-exam-update-whats-new-whats-removed/) for more details.

-> Note: You have one year of validity to appear for the certification exam after registration
+> You have one year of validity to appear for the certification exam after registration

 ## Kubernetes Certification Preparation Guides CKAD CKA CKS